Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 Finding a smartwatch a 5-year-old can actually use isn't easy.
-We tested 8 watches with our kindergartner to find the ones that are truly young-kid friendly.
+We tested 8 watches with a kindergartner to find the ones that are truly young-kid friendly.

 Affiliate Disclosure: This article contains affiliate links.
 If you purchase through our links, we may earn a small commission at no extra cost to you.
 We only recommend products we have personally tested and believe in.
 Our opinions are our own and are not influenced by any affiliate partnerships.

 Let me be honest with you right up front: most "kids smartwatches" are not designed for five-year-olds.
 They are designed for eight-to-twelve-year-olds and then marketed with a nice broad "ages 4+" label on the box.
-I know this because I strapped eight different watches onto my kindergartner, Owen, and watched what actually happened.
+I know this because I strapped eight different watches onto our 5-year-old tester and watched what actually happened.

 What happened was enlightening.
 And occasionally hilarious.
 And once, briefly, terrifying when he told me he "put the watch somewhere safe" and that somewhere turned out to be inside the toilet tank.
 Not the bowl.
 The tank.
 He lifted the lid off the back of the toilet and placed it in there like a little treasure chest.
 We will get to water resistance ratings later, but I want you to know the level of chaos we are working with here.